PontusC/bash-linux-doe24/assignments/assignment-restic/readme.md

 Enable it by default with `systemctl enable test.timer`.

-Can see the timer after boot using `systemctl list-timers --all` Can test it immediately by running `systemctl daemon-reload` for changes and then `systemctl start restic-backup`
+Can see the timer after boot using `systemctl list-timers --all`.
+Can test it immediately by running `systemctl daemon-reload` for changes and then `systemctl start restic-backup`